 To quantify the oxygenic denitrifiers and their relative abundance in each sample, qPCR targeting nod as well as bacterial 16S rRNA gene was performed, using primer pairs nod1446F & nod1706Rv2 and Ba519F & Ba907R (24), respectively.
 Synthetic nod gene (440 bp, M. oxyfera DAMO_2437) and E. coli 16S rRNA gene (980 bp) fragments (gBlocks, Integrated DNA Technologies, Leuven, Belgium), covering the respective primer sites with > 60 bp flanking region at each end, were used as respective standards for nod and 16S rRNA.
 Sample DNA in 10- and 100-fold dilutions for nod, and in 100- and 1000-fold dilutions for 16S rRNA was quantified.
 Standard and samples were quantified in triplicates, repeating at least two times. qPCR experiments (25 μl reaction volume) were carried out with MX3000p cycler (Agilent, Santa Clara, USA).
 2x Takyon SYBR master mix (Eurogentec, Cologne, Germany) with Rox as the reference dye was used.
 The annealing temperatures used for nod and 16S rRNA qPCR were 57 oC and 52 oC, respectively. qPCR results with PCR efficiencies of 100±10 % were used for calculating gene copy numbers.
 Absolute nod and 16S rRNA gene counts of each sample were calculated per g of soil or sediment.

-Phylogenetic analysis

 Representative OTU sequences were translated to amino acids in MEGA-X and then aligned with selected qNor, cNor and previously reported environmental Nod sequences with the ClustralW algorithm with default settings.
 A phylogenetic tree was constructed based on the amino acid alignment using the neighbor-joining method in MEGA-X. The robustness of the tree topology was tested by bootstrap analysis (1,000 replicates).

 Nucleotide sequence deposition

-Sequencing data are being deposited NCBI
+Sequencing data are deposited with NCBI under the SRA accession number PRJNA596123.